-All exhibition stands are miniature workplaces covered by health and safety legislation, therefore they require Risk Assessment and Method Statement documentation to cover this.
+All modular exhibition stands are miniature workplaces covered by health and safety legislation, therefore they require Risk Assessment and Method Statement documentation to cover this.

 If you self-build your stand, you are responsible for the submission of this documentation to the Organisers for the installation and dismantle period, as well as the open period of the show.